unkn0wn107/lysmarine_gen/README.md

 following instructions in the next chapter).
 CircleCI is the tool which is used to create the OS image.

-NOTE: Do not forget to set WiFi country after the installation.
+NOTE: Do not forget to set Wi-Fi country after the installation.

 Binaries are downloadable from:
  <https://cloudsmith.io/~bbn-projects/repos/bbn-repo/packages/?q=lysmarine>